hariharan-dev/sudoku/README.md

 6. Pause & Continue
    A player can pause the game, do their work and comeback later to continue playing the same game.

+P.S: The game could look a bit a squished in some mobiles.
+With more time I will fix them :).
+Kindly view in a computer for better experience.